• Skip to primary navigation

 • 20 perilla leaves washed and dried with stem sliced off

-• pickled radish or kimchi store bought and use as needed
+• 10 tablespoon Ssamjang store bought kind and use as needed

 Instructions

-• Prepare your ssamjang and pickled radish or kimchi by placing enough in serving dishes.
+• Prepare ssamjang and pickled radish or kimchi by placing enough in serving dishes.
+Set up the components at your dining table.

-• Then in a frying pan or grilling plate set over medium heat, fry the pork belly pieces.
-For a crispy very chewy pork belly, fry on each side for 2-3 minutes until golden crispy brown.
-For a tender juicy softer pork belly, only cook for 30-60 seconds on each side until cooked and no longer pink.
+Then in a large frying pan or grilling plate on medium heat, fry the pork belly pieces.
+For tender pork belly: only cook for 45-60 seconds on each side until cooked and no longer pink.
+For crispy chewy pork belly: fry on each side for 2-3 minutes until golden crispy brown.

-• To assemble your wraps: place a perilla leaf into the lettuce wrap.
-Spread a thumb size of ssamjang sauce into the perilla leaf.
-Top off with pickled radish and the hot pork belly piece.
-Repeat for the other wraps or allow for your guests to assemble themselves.
-Tip: keep the pork belly warm for a more delicious wrap.
-You can do this by keeping the pork on the pan (while it’s off the heat) or removing the pork belly off the pan and placing it on a plate which is covered with tinfoil.
+Tip: To keep the pork belly warm for a more delicious wrap.
+You can do this by keeping the pork on the pan on very low heat or removing the pork belly off the pan and placing it on a plate covered with tin foil.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!